 Killeen is a larger medium-sized city located in the state of Texas.
 With a population of 149,103 people and 35 constituent neighborhoods, Killeen is the 21st largest community in Texas.

-The armed forces are a huge part of the life in Killeen, employing 10.57% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Public Service and Retail industries employ 18.85% and 12.61% of the civilian workforce, respectively.
+The armed forces are a huge part of the life in Killeen, employing 7.94% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Public Service and Healthcare industries employ 15.54% and 14.74% of the civilian workforce, respectively.

 Also of interest is that Killeen has more people living here who work in computers and math than 95% of the places in the US.

 Killeen is an extremely ethnically-diverse city.
 The people who call Killeen home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Killeen residents report their race to be White, followed by Black or African-American.
+The greatest number of Killeen residents report their race to be Black or African-American, followed by White.
 Killeen also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.59% of the city’s residents.
-Important ancestries of people in Killeen include Irish, English, African, and Italian.
+People of Hispanic or Latino origin account for 25.58% of the city’s residents.
+Important ancestries of people in Killeen include German, Irish, English, Italian, and African.

 The most common language spoken in Killeen is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.